 - Changing worker priorities-If your organization asked its employees to work from home during the COVID-19 pandemic, employees may want to still enjoy work-from-home arrangements even after the office is reopened.
-You should be prepared for an increased demand in work-from-home requests, and you may need to expand your pre-COVID-19 policies to meet this demand.
+Your organization should be prepared for an increased demand in work-from-home requests, and you may need to expand your pre-COVID-19 policies to meet this demand.
 In addition, prospective employees may ask about this benefit when they're searching for a job within your company. - Updating the office layout-Due to social distancing protocols, your organization may need to reconfigure the office's layout.
 Per the guidelines, employee workstations should be two metres apart to help prevent the spread of COVID-19. - Adapting to changing rules and regulations-Due to the nature of the COVID-19 pandemic, rules and regulations are constantly changing.
 You should be prepared to change your business practices if needed to maintain critical operations.
-This could involve identifying alternative suppliers, prioritizing existing customers or suspending portions of your operations.
+This could involve identifying alternative suppliers, prioritizing existing customers or suspending portions of your operations. - Managing reputational effects-Given the scope of the COVID-19 pandemic and how much is still currently unknown about the situation, people may have strong opinions about your decision to reopen your business.
+You'll need to be prepared for the reputational effects of reopening your business.
+By taking the steps to keep your employees and customers safe and healthy, you can manage reputational effects of opening after the pandemic.